 Standardized containers and intermodal transport further boosted efficiencies.
 Developed in 1956, containerization allowed loading and unloading of cargo boxes directly from ships, trucks and trains without rehandling goods.
 This led to the widespread use of container ships, trains and seagoing container vessels.

-Container trucks, more commonly referred to as shipping containers or simply vans, became a mainstay for land transportation in logistics.
-Their standardized dimensions of 20 or 40 feet allowed direct transfer between different modes of transport with ease.
+Container trucks, more commonly referred to as containers or simply vans, became a mainstay for land transportation in logistics.
+Their standardized dimensions of 20 or 40 feet allowed direct transfer between different modes of hauling with ease.

 Refrigerated vans maintain chilled or frozen environments through an integrated cooling system, ideal for perishables.
 Flatbed vans are open-top vehicles used to carry oversized or non-stackable items securely strapped to the platform.